zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-hierarchy.md

 ## Quick Mental Model

-Think of TPH as **one large table** where each row represents a different concrete type.
+Think of TPH as **one large table** storing all entities in an inheritance hierarchy.

 The discriminator column tells EF Core **how to materialize each row into the correct CLR type**.